 TranslatePress makes it easy to translate custom post types in WordPress via its comprehensive visual interface.

-Rather than needing to mess around with code, integrations, or a disconnected backend interface, TranslatePress works right out-of-the-box and lets you translate all of your custom content right on a live preview of your website.
+Rather than needing to mess around with code, integrations, or a disconnected backend interface, TranslatePress works right out of the box and lets you translate all of your custom content right on a live preview of your website.

 While we’ve focused on how to translate WordPress custom post types, the exact same TranslatePress interface works for all your other content, too – including any content from your theme or plugins.
 If you’re interested in other applications for TranslatePress, we have plenty of other tutorials on how to translate…